Agustaya-eng/Embedded-Security-System-Project/README.md

 using the TM4C123 LaunchPad and Grove sensors.
 The system resembles a basic home or room alarm that detects motion when locked and activates an alarm if an intruder is detected.
 Users can lock and unlock the system using a custom binary code entered through a pushbutton.
-The goal is to combine input sensors, timers, PWM control, and display output into a meaningful real-world embedded system.
+The goal is to combine input sensors, GPIO functions, output sensors and display output into a meaningful real-world embedded system.

 ## How I built it
 This project was developed using Code Composer Studio (CCS) and programmed for a TI Tiva C microcontroller.
 The system integrates a PIR motion sensor, buzzer, and seven-segment display, all interfaced through the microcontroller’s GPIO ports.
-The firmware was written primarily in C, with select ARM assembly used for simple non-leaf functions, reinforcing low-level control and calling conventions.
+The firmware was written primarily in C, with ARM assembly used for simpler non-leaf functions.

 ## What I Learned
 Through this project, I gained hands-on experience with microcontroller programming, including: